-Counsel for the College submitted that the proposed order was appropriate and reasonable in light of the facts agreed upon.
-College counsel submitted that the penalty and costs order set out in the Joint Submission on Penalty and Costs met the principles that a penalty order was required to meet, in that it would send a message broadly to members of the profession and the public that the conduct at issue is unacceptable and will not be tolerated by the College.
-The proposed penalty would also deter other members from engaging in this conduct and it would deter the Member from engaging in misconduct in the future.
-Counsel also submitted that the penalty order, which contains an extensive program of mentorship, would help to rehabilitate and support the Member in her return to practice.
+Counsel for the College submitted that the Proposed Order was appropriate and reasonable in light of the facts agreed upon.
+College counsel submitted that the Proposed Order met the principles that a penalty order was required to meet, in that it would send a message broadly to members of the profession and the public that the conduct at issue is unacceptable and will not be tolerated by the College.
+The Proposed Order would also deter other members from engaging in this conduct and it would deter the Member from engaging in misconduct in the future.
+Counsel also submitted that the Proposed Order, which contains an extensive program of mentorship, would help to rehabilitate and support the Member in her return to practice.

-Counsel for the College provided three cases in support of the proposed penalty and submitted that these cases represented conduct of a similar nature and established that the proposed penalty was reasonable and would not bring the administration of justice into disrepute.
+Counsel for the College provided four cases in support of the Proposed Order and submitted that these cases represented conduct of a similar nature and established that the Proposed Order was reasonable and would not bring the administration of justice into disrepute.
 These cases were: College of Early Childhood Educators v.
-Sarah Louise Cameron, 2019 ONCECE 7 (CanLII); College of Early Childhood Educators v.
+Ban Al Azawi, 2021 ONCECE 9 (CanLII); College of Early Childhood Educators v.
+Ban Al Azawi, 2019 ONCECE 7 (CanLII); College of Early Childhood Educators v.
 Jenny Ng-Nakatani, 2019 ONCECE 17 (CanLII); and College of Early Childhood Educators v.
-Rebecca Ann Wardaugh, 2019 ONCECE 19 (CanLII).
+Rebecca Ann Wardaugh, 2019 ONCECE 19 (CanLII)

-College counsel also submitted that the penalty must take into account the aggravating and mitigating factors in this case, and presented the following aggravating factors for the Panel's consideration:
+College counsel also submitted that the penalty should take into account the aggravating and mitigating factors in this case, and presented the following aggravating factors for the Panel's consideration:

-- The very young age of the Child (3 1⁄2 half years old) - The length of time the Child was left alone (15 minutes) - The Member did not realize the Child was missing - She did not follow procedures and failed to take specific action which could have prevented the situation (i.e. failing to do a headcount and not reviewing attendance) - The Child was significantly emotionally impacted.
+- The very young age of the Child (3 1⁄2 half years old); - The length of time the Child was left alone (15 minutes); - The fact that the Member did not realize the Child was missing; - The Member did not follow procedures and failed to take specific action which could have prevented the situation (i.e. failing to do a headcount and not reviewing attendance);

+- The Child was significantly emotionally impacted.
 Following the incident, the mother observed anxiety in the Child being left alone.
-The Child was withdrawn by the parents from the Centre. - The Child was exposed to weather elements.
-She was crying, cold and scared when she was found by a member of the public.
+The Child was withdrawn by the parents from the Centre; - The Child was exposed to dangerous weather elements.
+She was crying, cold and scared when she was found by a member of the public; and - There were previous incidents in which the Member failed to adequately follow procedures regarding head counts.
+These were brought to her attention by her supervisor.
+She was given reminders to comply with the procedures and cautioned about the potential risks.